 Recent field surveys have come up with hundreds of newly discovered archaeological sites in south of Portugal.

-With this field school we aim to do a second digging seasons at Anta 4 do Freixo (4th Dolmen of Freixo), a Megalithic funerary tombstone built during the Neolithic period, around the 4º to 3º millennium b.c.e.
+With this field school project we aim to do an archaeological excavation in Anta 4 do Freixo (4th Dolmen of Freixo), a Megalithic funerary tombstone built during the Neolithic period, around the 4ºth millennium b.c.e.

-With you as our latest crew member, we are going to dig this pre-historic monument in order to better understand the lives of the neolithic communities that used this structure through the lens of how they deposed their deceased.
+With you as our latest crew member, we are going to dig this pre-historic monument in order to better understand the lives of the neolithic communities through the lens of how they built their funerary structures.

 Came aboard and join this journey that has begun millennia ago!